SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 separately and, thus, can be signaled separately (requirement:
 REQ-MEDIA-KEYFRAME).

-Audio is more critical than video for almost all applications, but its importance (relative to other packets in the flow) is still an application decision (requirements: REQ-MEDIA-AV-SEPARATE, REQ-MEDIA-CLIENT-DECIDES).
+Audio is more critical than video for many applications, but its importance (relative to other packets in the flow) is still an application decision (requirements: REQ-MEDIA-AV-SEPARATE, REQ-MEDIA-CLIENT-DECIDES).